Continue Reading Below

 FOX Business takes a look at the companies that have raised their minimum wages over the last year.

 FILE PHOTO: Amazon boxes are seen stacked for delivery in Manhattan, New York, U.S., January 29, 2016.
 REUTERS/Mike Segar/File Photo

 Beginning on Nov.
-1, Amazon will raise its minimum wage to $15 per hour for the company's 250,000 full and part-time employees, as well as for its nearly 100,000 seasonal employees.
+1, Amazon raised its minimum wage to $15 per hour for the company's 250,000 full and part-time employees, as well as for its nearly 100,000 seasonal employees.